Clifton (Barton Regis from 1877), Gloucestershire

 The Eastville (Fishponds Road) Workhouse

 The new workhouse was erected in 1847 at 100 Fishponds Road to designs by Samuel T Welch.
-Its location and layout are shown on the 1912 map below.
+It was much extended over the years and the layout of the main buildings is shown on the 1902 map below.

 In 1894, the British Medical Journal set up a "commission" to investigate conditions in provincial workhouses and their infirmaries.
 Following a visit to Barton Regis, the commission's report found a number of matters to praise.
 The sick wards were furnished with bright curtains, pictures and flowers, and in the day room for infirm women, the inmates could sit and sew, look at periodicals, tend growing plants, and brew their own tea.
 There were, however, several criticisms.
 The staffing levels for the care of the sick were said to be inadequate.
 No night nurses were provided for the sick and infirm wards whose inmates numbered 586.
 The old and infirm men were tended only by untrained male nurses.
 Further details are available in the full report.

-On 14th March, 1877, the Clifton Union was renamed Barton Regis.
-In 1897, the workhouse and several of the parishes in the Barton Regis Union were taken over by Bristol which was reconstituted as a single Poor Law parish.
-The Eastville workhouse subsequently became a home for the aged.
+In 1897, the Eastville workhouse and several of the parishes in the Barton Regis Union were taken over by Bristol which was reconstituted as a single Poor Law Parish.

 The Southmead Workhouse

-In 1900-2, the reduced Barton Regis Union built a new workhouse at Southmead.
-Its official foundation stone was unveiled on the 18th September 1900 by the Duchess of Beaufort.
+In 1900-2, the reduced Barton Regis Union built a new workhouse at Southmead, intended to house 110 inmates plus 24 casuals.
+Its official foundation stone was unveiled on 18 September 1900 by the Duchess of Beaufort.
+Exactly two years later, on 18 September 1902, the completed building was formally opened by Sir John Dorington, M.P.
+The first inmates moved in two weeks later.

 The buildings were designed by AP Cotterell and WH Thorp in a style described as "a simple type English Renaissance".
 The layout of the site is shown on the 1912 map below.